 About Neil Volz

-While in Washington, Volz helped negotiate and secure passage for the Help America Vote Act, which has improved voting accessibility and accuracy for millions of people.
-He is the President of the Board of Directors for Be the Light, an anti-human trafficking organization, and also serves on the board for the Freedom and Virtue Institute, Habitat for Humanity of Lee, Hendry and Glades County and the Lee County Homeless Coalition.
-He is a former guest lecturer at the U.S. Naval Academy and was named a “Top Hired Gun” in The Hill Newspaper’s annual list of top lobbyists and named to Roll Call Newspaper’s List of “50 Most Powerful Capitol Hill Staffers” numerous times during his career on Capitol Hill.
+While in Washington, Volz helped negotiate and secure passage of the Help America Vote Act, which has improved voting accessibility and accuracy for millions of people.
+He is the former President of the Board of Directors for Be the Light, an anti-human trafficking organization, and also served on the board for the Freedom and Virtue Institute and Habitat for Humanity of Lee, Hendry and Glades County.
+Volz is the author of the book “Into the Sun” and speaks to local, state and federal organizations about his work on Amendment 4 in Florida, and the experiences that led to and followed his felony conviction.
+He is a former guest lecturer at the U.S. Naval Academy, was named a “Top Hired Gun” in The Hill Newspaper’s annual list of top lobbyists and named to Roll Call Newspaper’s List of “50 Most Powerful Capitol Hill Staffers” numerous times during his career on Capitol Hill.

 Volz received his Bachelor of Sciences degree from The Ohio State University.
 He currently lives in Fort Myers, Florida, with his wife, Pam.